Where the Hell Are the Impeachment Protests?

 The reluctance to mobilize for impeachment echoes Merrick Garland: An imperfect opportunity that won’t come again.

-Between October and January, the potential energy of mass protest has ballooned.
+Between October and January, the tactical dimension of mass protest, it’s potential energy, has ballooned.
 True, the prospects of Trump’s removal have gone from remote to inconceivable.
 But in the bargain, impeachment has managed to take on more significance in the presidential election.
 The economic recession that once seemed plausible is not coming.
 There is no signal domestic or foreign policy disaster that defines the Trump administration.
 In most swing states, Trump remains competitive.

 Instead, the message that Democratic strategists are sowing for 2020 will be anchored to one theme: Corruption, the issue where Trump’s persona and policy become one.
 As Leah Greenberg, co-founder of Indivisible, puts it, “This man is not working for you.
 He is working to put his own interests first.
 And he is endangering the country to do it.”